poolsoft/simple-directory/readme.txt

 Got questions?
 See the [documentation](http://lautman.ca/simple-directory/simple-directory-documentation/ "Simple Directory Documentation").

 == Changelog ==
+= 1.5 =
+Updated Piklist Checker, users can now disable the Foundation CSS.
 = 1.3.3 =
  Listing templates improved to show job title and organization for individuals.
 = 1.3.1 =